-- Along with a unique vacation destination work environment for many employees, Rocky Mountaineer offers its new employees three weeks vacation, moving to a maximum of five weeks for its longest serving employees
+- Along with a unique vacation destination work environment for many employees, Rocky Mountaineer offers new employees 3 weeks of vacation, moving to a maximum of 5 weeks for long serving employees

-- Rocky Mountaineer encourages employees to save for the future with annual RSP contributions and offers referral bonuses when employees successfully recruit a contact from their network (from $750 to $1,500 depending on the position)
+- Rocky Mountaineer encourages employees to save for the future with annual RSP contributions and offers referral bonuses when employees successfully recruit a candidate from their personal network (from $750 to $1,500, depending on the position)